AndreThompson-Atlow/AndreThompson-Atlow/README.md

 Welcome to my Github Profile!

 My name is Andre Thompson and i'm a Fullstack Typescript Developer.
-I have a passion for solving problems, watching anime and writing code.
+I have passion for meditation, computer science, language, math and engineering.
+The philosophical system I connect with most is stoicism, and I am a lifelong learner.

-- 🌱 I've gotten very comfortable with Angular, so i'm starting to work on improving my css/scss skills.
+- 🌱 I'm currently learning to play the piano and going through brilliant.org's coursework.

-- 🔭 I'm planning on making a competitive online game soon...
+- 🔭 I'm working on a project to teach people formal logic in an engaging way.

 - ⚡ My favorite quote: "It's...
 Internet withdrawal...
 A really bad case...
 I haven't logged on in days...!" - Atsuro Kihara